wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The only exception is `SM_Inv`, which should also check whether the next event object is already in progress (the reason of which has been discussed earlier).

+Note that the `S_B` state means an ongoing flush operation has already forwarded the flush request to the lower level, but has not received any response yet.
+This does not preclude the possibility of having shared state blocks in the upper level, as flush itself only downgrades dirty blocks on its way.
+`SB_Inv`, on the other hand, is observed when an ongoing flush operation races with an external invalidation, which itself raced with the eviction.